markhodierne/broken-window-hackathon/README.md

 2. **Summarization Model**: Generates concise summaries of user reports for each predefined category.
 These are especially useful when dealing with a large volume of reports.
 We have used OpenAI's GPT-3.5-Turbo Large Language Model to summarize major concerns reported across the different reporting categories.

 Within the scope of this hackathon, we have implemented a relatively simple AI-enhanced reporting app.
 A full investigation into how AI could support local communities would likely uncover many more opportunities to extend the functionality of this type of app.
+(Note: geo mapping has not been implemented in this app; all map locations have been randomly assigned within a fixed local area of South East London.)

 ## Usage